XAITK/xaitk-saliency/docs/review_process.rst

 ============
 A PR is initiated by a user intending to integrate a branch from their forked repository.
-Before the branch is integrated into the XAITK-Saliency master branch, it must first go through a series of checks and a review to ensure that the branch is consistent with the rest of the repository and doesn't contain any issues.
+Before the branch is integrated into the xaitk-saliency master branch, it must first go through a series of checks and a review to ensure that the branch is consistent with the rest of the repository and doesn't contain any issues.